Passive Versus Active Solar in Utah

 Passive solar is the use of different building materials to control the heat from the sun.
 Passive solar design is when homes use building materials such as insulation and energy-efficient windows to help the home heat and cool itself.

 Active solar uses the sun to generate electricity through the help of solar panels.
 Because of how solar panels work, the light from the sun generates an electric current in the solar panel.
 The direct current generated by the solar panel is then switched to alternating current and used to power the home.

 While photovoltaics’ use of active solar recently developed over the last several decades, passive solar implementation occurred over several centuries.
 While these two modes of solar power are ingenious, they are used for different purposes and, while neither is better than the other, each works better than the other under certain conditions.

 However, active solar is best leveraged with passive solar, and passive solar is best leveraged in tandem with active solar, too.

 Let’s take a look at both of these solar energy sources and the pros and cons of each.
 Examining the pros and cons will give Utah homeowners the full picture so they can make the best decision.

 Passive Solar Energy in Utah

 Passive solar is increasingly common in Utah, but it isn’t extremely common.

-For passive solar technology to work, it needs to absorb heat, store it for use later, distribute and control it through heat-absorption and blocking materials.
+For passive solar technology to work, it needs to absorb heat, store it for use later, distribute it and control it through heat-absorption and blocking materials.
 Together these materials help the homeowner control the temperature of their home with decreased need for HVAC systems.

 Passive solar can heat homes or smaller rooms or items on the property like a swimming pool or a water heater.
 How much passive solar used depends on the needs of the homeowner and the location of the home.